 Long 100 ABC shares at $75 Short 1 ABC 80 call at $4

-Returning to our example, let’s assume the stock price rises to $125.
-If the investor hadn’t sold the call, they would’ve gained $50 per share.
-With the short call in place, the investor is forced to sell the stock at $80 when assigned, resulting in a $5 per share gain (plus the call premium).
-This is a good example of opportunity risk.
+Continuing the example, assume the stock price rises to $125.
+Without the short call, the investor would’ve gained $50 per share.
+With the short call, assignment forces the investor to sell at $80, producing only a $5 per share stock gain (plus the call premium).
+That difference illustrates opportunity risk.

 Long 100 ABC shares at $75 Short 1 ABC 80 call at $4

-Selling calls against already-maintained stock positions is suitable for investors of all backgrounds, including older conservative (risk-averse) investors.
-If the investor already owns the stock, adding the short call only reduces overall risk (other than opportunity risk).
+Selling calls against an existing stock position is suitable for investors of many backgrounds, including older conservative (risk-averse) investors.
+If the investor already owns the stock, adding the short call generally reduces overall risk (other than opportunity risk).

 Let’s summarize the suitability of a covered call: